 With the myriad of grills to choose from in the market today, it can be pretty hard to make up your mind on which one to bring home.
 Charcoal grills are cheaper and produce the smoky flavor we all look for when eating grilled meat.
 However, these grills takes a while to heat up and requires some skill to use.
 Gas grills, on the other hand, are quick to start and easy to clean but lack the “authentic” flavor of a good barbecue.
 Is it possible to get the best of both worlds without having to buy two different grills?
 Well, some think so.
 This is where hybrid grills come in.

 So, what is a hybrid grill?
 Generally, hybrid grills are those that have more than one fuel option like adding a charcoal option in a gas grill.
 There is one other type of hybrid grill on the market that you might come across – the hybrid infrared gas grill.
 There’s only one fuel option with this type of grill – gas.
 In this particular type of grill, the hybrid is because of the burners present.
 With this hybrid, you get the traditional convection burners on one side and an infrared burner on the other, allowing you to cook foods at lower temperatures when needed as well as sear steaks at high temperature.
-Now that we got to know what a hybrid grill is, the next question is “can they really do it all?”
+There are also gas smoker combo grills, but now that we got to know what a hybrid grill is, the next question is “can they really do it all?”

 Table of Contents